 Around one in five pregnancies end in miscarriage.
-What are the first signs?
+What are the first miscarriage symptoms?
 What can you expect to happen if you have a miscarriage?
 Why does it happen?
 And how would you feel?

 It can be scary if you have bleeding from your vagina, or ‘spotting’ in your underwear, when you’re pregnant.
 You can easily fear the worst, and think it means you’re having a miscarriage.
 But often it’s nothing to worry about.